 Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.
 AWS is the leader in the cloud infrastructure market.

-Option to broker a connection to a service running external to Pivotal Cloud Foundry.
+Option to broker a connection to a service running external to Pivotal Platform.

 Option to create and destroy the service instance on demand as required.